-A portion of the site, and particularly the area of the proposed home, is on what appears to be an older (late Pleistocene to early Holocene) landslide that is likely shallow and involved both shallow rotational and translational movement.
-Deformation from and colluvial deposits of the landslide are exposed in all the test pits at the site, although the low degree of deformation suggests it did not move very far.
-However, given the above we rate the risk from landsliding as high.
+Given all the above, we rate the hazard from landsliding as high.
 We recommend stability of the slopes be evaluated in a geotechnical engineering evaluation prior to building based on site specific data and subsurface information included in this report.
 Recommendations for reducing the risk from landsliding should be provided if factors of safety are determined to be unsuitable.
 The stability evaluation should take into account possible perched groundwater and fluctuating seasonal levels.
-Care should also be taken that site grading does not destabilize slopes in this area without prior geotechnical analysis and grading plans, and that proper drainage is maintained.